Act II — Article IV · 2007-2013

 A nuance must therefore be held at the start of this chapter: the first Bouyon Gwada wave does not create Bouyon listening in Guadeloupe — it creates the local infrastructure that lets Bouyon be played from Guadeloupe, rather than just listened to from Dominica.
 The distinction is between passive consumption (Guadeloupeans listen to Triple Kay on cassette) and active production (Guadeloupeans make Bouyon themselves, with their own voices, their own venues, their own creole).

 That move from consumption to production demands material conditions.
-You need dedicated nights, not just a few Bouyon tracks slipped into a zouk set.
+You need dedicated nights, not just a few Bouyon singles slipped into a zouk set.
 You need sound systems willing to play it.
 You need organizers willing to risk programming a still publicly-unrecognized genre.
 You need artists willing to sing in creole over Bouyon riddims.
 You need a public large enough for a night to hold.
 And, on the surface, you need enough institutional legitimacy that the police don't shut everything down.

 By the late 2000s, those conditions are not yet coordinated.
 Several Guadeloupean DJs slip Dominican Bouyon into their sets, several young artists try a verse in creole over a WCK riddim, several venues accept a mixed zouk/Bouyon night occasionally.
 But there is no structuring organizational figure yet that turns this diffuse ecosystem into a named scene.
 Bouyon Gwada has no public passeur yet.